nickjf/ANSURR2/README.md

 ## Known Issues

 - The Mac version of ANSURR gives slightly different ANSURR scores (average difference of less than 1) due to using a different compiler to complile the underlying C++ code for computing rigidity.
 I'm working on a fix.

+- Secondary structure is currently not computed in the Mac version.

 ## Acknowledgements